dnanexus/dxCompiler/doc/Developing.md

 Check the test runner script `--help` for more options.

+### Adding integration tests

+* Create workflow file and put it somewhere into `/test` folder
+* In `/scripts/run_tests.py` add test name (without extension) to an appropriate test list - these are on top of the file

+#### Integration tests - special cases

+There are some special cases in `run_tests.py` script.
+If your test is supposed to do one of the following, follow the steps.
+* FAIL DURING COMPILATION: add the test name to the `test_compilation_failing` list
+* FAIL: add the test name to `expected_failure` list
+* BE REUSED: add the test name as a key to `reuse_jobs` dictionary - value should be list of stage ids that should fail, or `*` if everything should be reused.
+If there is `reuse_<file_name>.<ext>` workflow and `<file_name>_reuse_inputs.json` input present in the same folder, it will be run before the test that is checked for reuse.
+If there are no such files, the test file with be run twice.

 ### Test data on platform

 Any files that tests rely on should be stored in `dxCompiler_playground:/test_data/` on `staging`.